 As a coach and someone who loves having their own personal treadmill at home, I think a standard flat treadmill will reap more long term benefits.
 However, if you are in a gym setting doing HIIT and tabata style workouts where you really want to test your speed, then rock that curved treadmill!

 There are others who will disagree based on some of the benefits we’ll discuss below.
 That’s totally fine.
 I’m looking at this from the perspective of athletes who are generally doing 3+ miles at a time and looking for longevity in the sport.

 To figure out if a curved treadmill is the right fit for you, let’s consider some benefits and then look at the drawbacks as well.
 Only then will you get the full picture.

-I think you’ll quickly see that while I think curved treadmills are really interesting and have their place in high intensity training, I don’t fully agree with all the benefits if you are a long distance runner.
+I think you’ll quickly see that while I think curved manual treadmills are really interesting and have their place in high intensity training, but as a running coach I do not believe they are better.